danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 though the latter does not make it clear that $P_\infty$ is our measure.

 This equation is very intriguing, as it directly relates samples from $P_\infty$ to measure $P$.
 In short, BLLN states that there is a measure 1 set of infinite sequences of i.i.d. trials s.t. the limiting number of occurrences of event $e \in E$ as a fraction of the total number of trails is exactly $P(e)$.
-The implication is that {%marginnote "almost surely" "For a measure 1 subset of samples in $\Omega_\infty$, of which each sample is itself an infinite sequence of single-trial samples." %} we can infer $P$ from {%marginnote "just one sample" "Technically the singleton event containing just that sample." %} of an infinite sequence of trials, thus solving the inverse probability problem (almost surely). {%fixme%}Give a concrete example using the binary sample set{%endfixme%}
+The implication is that {%marginnote "almost surely" "For a measure 1 subset of samples in $\Omega_\infty$, of which each sample is itself an infinite sequence of single-trial samples." %} we can infer $P$ from {%marginnote "just one sample" "Technically the singleton event containing just that sample." %} of an infinite sequence of trials, thus apparently solving the inverse probability problem (almost surely) for the i.i.d. case. {%fixme%}Give a concrete example using the binary sample set{%endfixme%}

 As I mentioned earlier, countable events of real numbers are always measure 0 ([proof](https://proofwiki.org/wiki/Countable_Sets_Have_Measure_Zero)) for probability measures defined on the reals.
 Sample set $\Omega_\infty$ has the cardinality of $\real$, and there is a {%marginnote "natural bijection to the unit interval" "If the sample space $\Omega$ of each trial is finite, we can think of a sequence $(\omega_1, \omega_2, \ldots)$ as the decimal expansion of a number between 0 and 1 in base $\abs{\Omega}$." %}.
 Therefore there are potentially an infinity of events in $\Omega_\infty$ (countably many) for which BLLN does not hold.
 As before we may ask a similar question: can these BLLN-violating events happen?